Introducing the Four Wheel Camper Fleet Flatbed self-contained with a face-to-face dinette and side entry on a Toyota Tacoma.

-The overland community requires their trucks and campers be able to handle strenuous and sometimes unpredictable off-road terrain in places where cell phone service, not to mention truck and camper service, is often not available.
-For the overland community, they need no-nonsense, lean and mean truck and camper rigs, aka, “Less filling!”
+The overland community requires their trucks and campers to be able to handle strenuous and sometimes unpredictable off-road terrain in places where cell phone service, not to mention truck and camper service, is often not available.
+For the overland community, they need no-nonsense, lean, and mean truck and camper rigs, aka, “Less filling!”

 So what would happen if a truck camper manufacturer attempted to build a product that satisfied both camps?
 A Toyota Tacoma for the overlanders, but with a flatbed to give more space for the domestic truck camper group.
-Lean and mean enough for real overlanding, and big and luxurious enough for the domestic truck camper folks?
+Lean and mean enough for real Overlanding, and big and luxurious enough for the domestic truck camper folks?
 Is that possible?

-2013 Four Wheel Camper Fleet Flatbed Specifications:
+Four Wheel Camper Fleet flatbed Specifications:

 TCM: How did the Four Wheel Camper flatbed camper come to be?